-The device implements an internal thermal shutdown to protect itself if junction temperature exceeds 150°C. When the junction temperature exceeds the thermal shutdown threshold that the OTP function will be triggered and the
+The device implements an internal thermal shutdown to protect itself if junction temperature exceeds 150°C. When the junction temperature exceeds the thermal shutdown threshold that the OTP function will be triggered and the RT8237A/B will shut down and entry Latch-Off Mode.
+In Latch-Off Mode, the RT8237A/B can be reset by EN or power input VCC.

-'''

-Copyright ©2018 Richtek Technology Corporation.
+Copyright ©2014 Richtek Technology Corporation.
 All rights reserved.
 RICHTEK is a registered trademark of Richtek Technology Corporation.

-'''